PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `description`

-The description is used to set an description for a custom command.
+The description parameter is used to set an description for a custom command.

 ```css
 .custom_commands edit [description|desc|d] <command> [description]